Praneeth2k/Praneeth2k/README.md

 I am currently working on a website which helps colleges and schools make timetables.
 Check out - www.makemytimetable.com.

-You can contact me at Twitter - @Praneeth2k2 or LinkedIn - https://www.linkedin.com/in/praneeth-b-613b67204

 <!--
 **Praneeth2k/Praneeth2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.